 7. Analyze web traffic data to identify opportunities and measure outreach.

 When in search of developer communities, utilizing one’s own resources is often overlooked.
-Surveying the developer database is probably the most effective and revealing; however, simply referring to your site’s web referral data can give you clues and insights as to where people are already coming from.
+Surveying the developer database is probably most effective and revealing; however, reviewing your site’s web referral data can give you clues and insights as to where people are already coming from.

 The Iron Horse insight.